-The QIP provides a framework to monitor and evaluate significant aspects of care and service provided to members and their service delivery systems.
-The Plan takes an active position in helping our members stay healthy, get better quickly and live effectively with illness.
-Measures for monitoring important aspects of medical care, behavioral health care and quality of service, including patient safety, have been developed and implemented.
+The scope of activities within the Quality Improvement Program provides a framework to monitor and evaluate significant aspects of care and service provided to health plan members and their service delivery systems.
+EmblemHealth takes an active position in helping its members stay healthy, get better quickly, and live effectively with illness.
+Measures for monitoring important aspects of medical care, behavioral health care, and quality of service, including patient safety, have been developed and implemented.
 These activities include:

 Glossary terms found on this page:

 An activity of EmblemHealth or its subcontractor that results in:

 - Denial or limited authorization of a service authorization request, including the type or level of service

 - Reduction, suspension or termination of a previously authorized service